-Remember the Prince song that went: "We're gonna party like it's 1999"?
+Remember the Prince song: "We're gonna party like it's 1999"?
 Well, securities markets did back then, and 10 years later we're still suffering from the hangover.

 Bond funds were a bright spot over the past 10 years, but it was a brutal time for equity investors.
 Not one, but two severe bear markets lasting roughly two years each decimated investment accounts.
 As we near the decade's end, broad equity market indexes show flat to negative returns for the entire 10-year stretch.

 Stringing together a good record in that environment was a challenge as markets flip-flopped between rewarding and punishing excessive risk-taking.
 Of all domestic-equity funds, for example, barely a third have positive 10-year returns.
 The rest haven't been around that long or lost money.
 The managers listed below, however, excelled in this difficult environment by relying on their own blend of original research, making capital preservation a priority and sticking with their approaches in good times and bad.

 The Manager of the Decade award is not just about returns.
 We consider the risks assumed to achieve those results and take into account the strength of the manager, strategy, and firm's stewardship.
 We also think it's a greater feat to make a lot of money for a lot of people than to earn sky-high returns on a tiny pool of assets, so asset size factors in.
 Our team of fund analysts is spending much of November and December researching the nominees and debating the merits of each for this award.

 We've narrowed the field to five nominees for each award: domestic, foreign, and fixed income.
 We should point out, however, this is not a list of names for the next decade.
 Though we wouldn't be surprised to see these managers continue to shine, this award is specifically focused on 2000-09.